Suicide (b-boy move)

-A suicide is a sudden drop to a breakdancer's and B-boys back.
+A suicide is a sudden drop to a breakdancer's back.
 They are frequently employed as take out moves burn moves and freeze.
 Ideally, suicides are very flashy and painful-looking moves.
 Good suicides elicit exclamations of "ouch" from onlookers and can even be comical to a certain degree.
-They usually end with the breaker perfectly still, enhancing the image that he has injured himself.
+They usually end with the breaker perfectly still, enhancing the image that they have injured themselves.
 Despite appearances, different training and techniques are used to minimize the pain of suicides.
 A suicide is also used to demonstrate a possible ending to a conflict that groups may have with each other.